 As we are accustomed to, a part 1 (fol.
-8^r - 38^v) introduces the Hindu-Arabic number system together with its use - in addition, subtraction, doubling, halving, multiplication, division, arithmetical progressions and extraction of square and cube roots.
+8^r-38^{\vee}) introduces the Hindu-Arabic number system together with its use - in addition, subtraction, doubling, halving, multiplication, division, arithmetical progressions and extraction of square and cube roots.
 Inspiration from Sacrobosco is not only visible in the substance, he is also referred to twice (fol.
 5^r , 27^r).
 The line abacus is not mentioned.

 Part 2 is subdivided into three chapters.
-The first (fol.
-39^r-56^v) teaches the algorism of fractions - finding no place for progressions but adding tollet calculation in the end.
-The second chapter (fol.
-56^v-73^v) deals with "proportional number" (pointing also to the connection to the rule of three); after a reference to the treatment of the topic in Campanus's Elements (and even an off-hand reference to the binomials of book X) it introduces the Boethian names for ratios, and teaches the reduction to smallest terms and shows how to "add" and "subtract" ratios.
-In the end come hubsche Fragen, "pretty questions" - six of which ask for two or three numbers in given ratio that fulfil some other condition, five for the division of a given number into three or five parts; three ask other number questions.
+The first (fol. $39^{r}-56^{v}$) teaches the algorism of fractions - finding no place for progressions but adding tollet calculation at the end.
+The second chapter (fol. $56^{v}-73^{v}$) deals with "proportional number" (pointing also to the connection to the rule of three); after a reference to the treatment of the topic in Campanus's Elements (and even an off-hand reference to the binomials of book X) it introduces the Boethian names for ratios, and teaches the reduction to smallest terms and shows how to "add" and "subtract" ratios.
+At the end come hubsche Fragen, "pretty questions" - six of which ask for two or three numbers in given ratio that fulfil some other condition, five for the division of a given number into three or five parts; three ask other number questions.